coldshrine/study-notes/talks/the-dos-and-donts-of-error-handling.md

 A sequential program when crashes it turns everything down (single thread).

 When in a parallel program something crashes, the rest should keep working.
 There are linked process, if a process dies, these other processes are going to tell the process has died; these processes are going to get error messages.

+## Why concurrency?

+* Fault-tolerance is impossible with one computer
+* Scalable is impossible with one computer (yes, you can scale things vertically up to a limit; up to the capacity of the computer)
+* Security is very difficult with one computer (if the system gets compromised, everything gets compromised)
+* I want one way to program not two ways.
+One for local systems, the other for distributed systems (rules out shared memory)
+* The world is concurrent